Surbhi3566/Whatapp-Chat-Analysis/README.md

 # Visualization

 Vidsualized data like:
-1.Whatapp userr with their message count 2.Distribution of Date with User Chats
+1. Whatapp userr with their message count
+2. Distribution of Date with User Chats
-3.Distribution of Udser with Chats
+3. Distribution of User with Chats
-4.Media shared by Users
+4. Media shared by Users
 5. Top 15 Dates with most Messages
 6. Active months
 7. Active hours
+8. Most frequent word said in our group